1. What are Generators?

 Rails is usually able to derive a good description if a generator is namespaced,

-, but not in this case.
+such as ActiveRecord::Generators::ModelGenerator, but not in this case.
 We can

 solve this problem in two ways.
-The first way to add a description is by calling
+The first way is to add a description by calling

-inside our generator:
+desc inside our generator:

 class InitializerGenerator < Rails::Generators::Base